EVERSE-ResearchSoftware/EVERSE-ResearchSoftware.github.io/content/news/2026-03-17-oecd-workshop/index.md

 ---
 title: "Shaping research software policy at OECD"
 draft: false
-date: 2026-03-13T00:00:00Z
+date: 2026-03-18T00:00:00Z
-start_date: 2026-03-13T00:00:00Z
+start_date: 2026-03-18T00:00:00Z
-end_date: 2026-03-13T00:00:00Z
+end_date: 2026-03-18T00:00:00Z
 summary: >
-    OECD workshop
+    Recently, the Organisation for Economic Co-operation and Development (OECD), in partnership with EVERSE and the @Research Software Alliance, organised a workshop on policies for research software – bringing together stakeholders from across academia, government and the private sector to explore policy options that strengthen access to research software and promote open science.

 ---

-On 6th March, the Organisation for Economic Co-operation and Development (OECD), in partnership with EVERSE and the Research Software Alliance, organised a workshop on policies for research software in the age of artificial intelligence.
+On 6th March, the [Organisation for Economic Co-operation and Development (OECD)](https://www.oecd.org/en.html), in partnership with EVERSE and the [Research Software Alliance](https://www.researchsoft.org/), organised a workshop on policies for research software in the age of artificial intelligence.
 A diverse range of stakeholders, from across academia, government and the private sector, came to explore policy options that strengthen access to research software and promote open science.

-EVERSE was actively represented in the workshop through various Institutions, including CERTH, University of Manchester, University of Edinburgh, SSI, as well as members of the EVERSE Scientific Advisory Board.
+EVERSE was actively represented in the workshop through various Institutions, including [CERTH](https://www.certh.gr/root.en.aspx), [University of Manchester](https://www.manchester.ac.uk/), [University of Edinburgh](https://www.ed.ac.uk/), [SSI](https://www.software.ac.uk/), as well as members of the EVERSE Scientific Advisory Board.

-Fotis Psomopoulos (CERTH, coordinator of EVERSE) presented the current state of national policies and practices related to access to research software.
+[Fotis Psomopoulos](https://everse.software/about/everse_people/fotis_psomopoulos/) (CERTH, coordinator of EVERSE) presented the current state of national policies and practices related to access to research software.
 Alongside presenting EVERSE and its outputs, he also highlighted our recently published policy brief, which provides an actionable framework with key recommendations from EVERSE on how to develop research software that is credited, properly documented and can be reused, reviewed and built on by others.

 He explored several topics addressed in the brief, including: